 In this case, we must decrease Insurance Expense by $2,000 because that part has not yet been incurred (not used/not expired).
 Insurance Expense shall then have a balance of $4,000.
 The amount removed from the expense shall be transferred to Prepaid Insurance.
 The adjusting entry would be:

-What we are actually doing here is making sure that the incurred (used/expired) portion is included in expense and the unused part into asset.
+What we are actually doing here is making sure that the incurred (used/expired) portion is treated as expense and the unused part is in assets.
 The adjusting entry will always depend upon the method used when the initial entry was made.

 If you are having a hard time understanding this topic, I suggest you go over and study the lesson again.
 Sometimes, it really takes a while to get the concept.
-Preparing adjusting entries is one of the challenging (but important) topics for beginners.
+Cheers!